rileywheadon/ffa-docs/docs/uncertainty-quantification.md

 The regula-falsi generalized profile likelihood (RFGPL) method performs the regula-falsi algorithm shown above on the GEV distributions with a $\text{Beta}(p, q)$ prior for the shape parameter $\kappa$.
 For more information about generalized parameter estimation, see [here](parameter-estimation.md#generalized-maximum-likelihood-gmle).

-## Handling Non-Stationarity
+## Handling Nonstationarity

-If the selected probability distribution is non-stationary, the quantiles (and hence confidence intervals) for the bootstrapped distributions change in time.
+If the selected probability distribution is nonstationary, the quantiles (and hence confidence intervals) for the bootstrapped distributions change in time.
-See [here](ffa-introduction.md#handling-non-stationarity) for a more detailed discussion of this idea.
+See [here](ffa-introduction.md#handling-nonstationarity) for a more detailed discussion of this idea.
 By default, the FFA framework anchors uncertainty analysis at the *last* year of the dataset.
 However, [model assessment](model-assessment.md) requires confidence intervals for *every* year in the dataset.

-**Note**: The sample bootstrap algorithm is the fastest algorithm for computing confidence intervals on all years in a dataset because the probabilities used to generate the bootstrapped samples can be reused.
+**Note**: The parametric bootstrap algorithm is the fastest algorithm for computing confidence intervals on all years in a dataset because the probabilities used to generate the bootstrapped samples can be reused.
 The RFPL and RFGPL algorithms are far slower, since they must be run separately at each timestamp.